All Episodes

 So there is video footage that I've seen that would suggest that people were coming at the wee hours of the morning with large numbers of ballots, putting them into a box.

-Again, it's the video looks to be that way, but you got to do the ground investigation and find out what was really going on.
+Again, the video looks to be that way, but you got to do the ground investigation and find out what was really going on.

 But there's some video footage.

-All right, John Solomon, editor in chief uh of just the news.com.
+All right, John Solomon, editor-in-chief of justthenews.com.

 Thank you, sir, for being with us.

-We appreciate it uh as always you being with us.
+As always, you being with us.

 Thanks, Sean.